iusevoidbtw/Wayherb/README.md

 mayherb can be configured by copying `config.def.h` to `config.h` (done automatically in the makefile) and editing `config.h`.

 the options should be fairly self-explanatory.

+## why is named "mayherb"?

+because:

+- it rhymes with "way"
+- my cat is named May
+- as of writing this the month is currently May